 The discrepancy in the implementation of sanctions between the EU and US is questionable and primarily driven by political and power dynamics.
 Blocking imports and adding costs are not the same thing.
 Both actions can impact trade and commerce, but they have different effects and are used for different political purposes.

-The sanctions have caused some traders to evade them by importing through third countries such as Turkey, China, and Serbia, likely resulting in wash trading of Russian products.
+The sanctions have caused some traders to evade them by importing through third countries such as Turkey, Kazakhstan, China, and Serbia, likely resulting in wash trading of Russian products.

 Some EU plywood manufacturers have tested alternative combi products using poplar, eucalyptus, and maple core material, but these products do not have the same technical and visual characteristics as birch plywood.